- Admissions & Aid

 Opportunities for Student Involvement:

 The student would have weekly opportunities to be involved in worship planning and worship involvement.
 The student would preach, teach, and be involved in church administration.
-The student could do home visits, be a part of the leadership council.
-The student could be a part of our Sunday school programs, could participate in the music program, the art projects, outreach, marketing.
-We are turning our face to the neighborhood, and finding a way to be a presence there, at Ula's Café, JP Licks, City Feed and Supply would be most welcome.
+The student could do home visits, be a part of the Leadership Circle, our church council, and the Ministry of Justice and Compassion's work.
+The student could be a part of our Sunday school programs, could participate in the music program, the art projects, outreach, marketing, and our fabulous monthly service at a local home for assisted living.

 We are a neighborhood in Boston, two short blocks from the Green St. T stop on the Orange Line, and two long blocks from downtown JP and the 39 bus line.
 We have a parking lot across the street from the church.